Welcome to the Basic Law homepage.

 We have set up this homepage to provide not just the full text of the Constitution and the Basic Law, but also some useful facts about the promulgation of the Basic Law, information about the implementation of the Basic Law, publicity materials that promote understanding of the Basic Law as well as links to some related websites.
 We hope that this homepage would deepen your understanding of the Basic Law, a document closely related to our lives, and enhance your understanding of the constitutional document of historical and international significance which makes good on the country's promise to Hong Kong and forms the foundation of Hong Kong's success.

-Basic Law Promotion Steering Committee
+Constitution and Basic Law Promotion Steering Committee